amticianelli/superbidpoc/README.md

 * More material on the internet (StackOverflow, Medium and other sources)
 * Have integrated options like "Add you own data"
 * CSS of Microsoft is the best on the planet
-* Extra layer of security among API for the rest of the environment
+* Extra layer of security among APIs for the rest of the environment
 * Pioneer in the LLM area (together with Open AI)

 ### Disadvantages